Epictek/WiiFlow_Mod6/README.md

 - Added ability to display a game input guide for plugins in game menu.
 - Added other features to plugins (listed in plugins_readme.txt).
 - Added ability to create multiple emunand folders within WiiFlow interface.
-- You can quickly switch to a specific emunand using B+left / B+right.
+- You can quickly switch to a specific emunand using a controller shortcut.
 - Emunand folder can also be declared in source_menu.ini file for emunand source.
 - Inputs have been rewritten so that Wiimote can be used either in vertical mode or sideways (A is 2, B is 1).
 - All default images and useful binary files are now embedded in boot.dol, no more bins and images folder.